Charlie (elephant)

 Charlie, sometimes Charley or Old Charlie, (b. unknown, d.
 1923) was an elephant who lived at the Universal City Zoo in Universal City, California, United States, from approximately 1914 to 1923 and appeared in scores of silent-era films.
-He was executed in approximately August 1923 for his attack on trainer Curley Stecker.
+He was euthanized in approximately August 1923 for his attack on trainer Curley Stecker.
+Carl Laemmle, by wire from Europe, characterized the plan to end Charlie's life as an execution.

 Life and work

 Apparently formerly known as Prince Rajah, Charlie the Elephant weighed just shy of five tons (4,500 kg).
 He may have been found hauling teakwood near Calcutta in 1889 or 1899 by a scout for Karl Hamburg and brought to the Berlin Zoo.
 Circus manager and actor Duke R. Lee then brought Charlie to the United States in 1902 or 1903.
-Animal collector Frank Buck claimed to have "brought him back from India," but Frank Buck told a lot of fibs.
+Animal collector Frank Buck claimed to have "brought him back from India," but Buck was known for telling falsehoods.
 A movie magazine stated in 1923 said that Charlie had been in the United States for 20 years.

 His mate Susie had apparently been executed after a rampage in Raleigh, North Carolina.
 A 1904 rampage in San Francisco, California had apparently involved smashing five cars, drama at the ferry dock, and a "grand finale" in the water.
 He was struck by lightning around 1908 and was blind in his left eye as a consequence.
 Charlie and animal trainer Curley Stecker met doing circus work and took "about three years getting acquainted," until Stecker was the only human Charlie regularly tolerated.